-Often called water pills, these drugs help lower blood pressure and are a mainstay for treating heart failure
+Often called water pills, these drugs help lower blood pressure and are a mainstay for treating heart failure.

-Diuretics, commonly called "water pills," are the oldest and least expensive class of drugs used to treat high blood pressure.
+Diuretics, commonly called "water pills," are the oldest and some of the least expensive class of drugs used to treat high blood pressure.
 They help the kidneys eliminate sodium and water from the body.
 This process decreases blood volume, so the heart has less to pump with each beat, which in turn lowers blood pressure.
 People with heart failure, who often gain weight because their bodies hold onto excess fluid (a condition called edema), are often prescribed diuretic medications.

 In addition to getting rid of extra salt in your body, diuretic medications also affect levels of potassium.
 This mineral plays a key role in controlling blood pressure, as well as nerve and muscle function.
 In general, your kidneys help regulate potassium levels in your blood.
 But age, diabetes, heart failure, and certain other conditions may impair kidney function.
 And while some water pills tend to lower potassium levels, others have the opposite effect.

 People with high blood pressure or heart failure are often advised to limit how much salt or sodium they consume.
 One way to do that is to use salt substitutes, but these products are high in potassium—a quarter teaspoon of one brand contains about 800 mg of potassium.
-So people who take potassium-sparing diuretics should avoid these products.
+So, people who take potassium-sparing diuretics should avoid these products.

 If you take any diuretic medication, ask your doctor whether you need periodic testing of your potassium and kidney function.